javaplus/StreamingWorkshop/README.md

 ### Configuring SpringBoot to talk to Kafka

 In a less secure Kafka deployment, you would only have to specify the location of the Kafka brokers you wanted to use.
-However, because of our secure Kafka environment, we also have to specify the location of a custom keystore with our private access keys.
+However, because of our secure Kafka environment, we also have to specify an API key and secret to talk to Kafka.
+The Api key and secret can be found here: [https://github.com/javaplus/StreamingWorkshop/blob/76a836690b54db2666f3cb953550a4ec09036f8c/temp/api.txt](https://github.com/javaplus/StreamingWorkshop/blob/76a836690b54db2666f3cb953550a4ec09036f8c/temp/api.txt)

+The short value is the key and the long value is the secret(aka password).

 For SpringBoot, you can simply put this configuration in the **application.properties** file that is already under the **src/main/resources** folder